Standing Together - what is it, and who is it helping?

 Run your own Standing Together project

 We have created a co-produced toolkit building on the success of Standing Together.
-We can help you co-produce your own Standing Together project, which includes dedicated staff training.
+We can help you produce your own Standing Together project, which includes dedicated staff training.

 How do the groups work?

-The groups begin through building relationships with staff and tenants, and holding ‘taster’ sessions for potential participants.
+The groups begin by building relationships with staff and tenants and holding ‘taster’ sessions for potential participants.

-Initially ground rules are developed to enable people to think about what they want from each other, in order to keep the groups safe spaces.
-It’s an opportunity to talk about what people hope for from the groups and to establish that the groups belong to the participants, not the facilitators.
+Initially, ground rules are developed to help people think about what they want from each other to keep the group safe spaces.
+It’s an opportunity to talk about what people hope for from the groups and to establish that the groups belong to the participants, not the organisers.

 Why self-help groups?

-This model of self-help groups is rooted in building relationships with people, seeing them regularly, listening and initiating conversations.
-We believe we are making an impact on people’s quality of lives.
-People tell us that they enjoy the groups and thank us for facilitating them.
-They are visibly enlivened by the groups, the opportunity to talk and share experiences and reflect on how to manage life’s complexities.
-It’s an amazing privilege to be able to see the positive impact the groups can have on people.
+This model of self-help groups is based on building relationships with people, seeing them regularly, and listening to and initiating conversations.
+We believe we are affecting people’s quality of life.
+People tell us they enjoy the groups and thank us for organising them.
+They are visibly enlivened by the groups, the opportunity to talk, share experiences, and reflect on managing life’s complexities.
+It’s an amazing experience to be able to see the positive effect the groups can have on people.

-There’s a lot of fear around older people expressing difficult emotions, but I think being able to express difficult emotions and having them validated is a important and part of life.
+There’s a lot of fear around older people expressing difficult emotions.
+Still, I think being able to express difficult emotions and having them validated is an important part of life.

 Picture This is a new digital creative program designed to help people in later life who are experiencing digital exclusion.
 Based on our successful Standing Together program, Picture This has taken the core principles and developed them for online use.